Body of Proof: International broadcasts

 In the United Kingdom, the series premiered on July 19, 2011, on Alibi, channel head Steve Hornsey said of picking up the series, "As TV's ultimate compendium of crime drama, Alibi aims to select the very best series in the genre from around the globe.
 Body of Proof is exactly that.
 A stand-out show that promises to be a huge hit in the US, Body of Proof means more premium and exclusive content for the channel – and more thrilling and engaging viewing for our audience."
-The series premiered on January 10, 2012 on Channel 5 and Channel 5+1 (Freeview / FTA).
+In Ireland, the show premiered March 10, 2012, on RTÉ1.